 Rev. Andrew R. Geib

 Pastor Andrew was ordained in 2015 before accepting the call as Associate Pastor to St. James.
-Pastor Andrew has accepted the call to serve as St. James’s lead pastor beginning March 2022.
+Pastor Andrew accepted the call to serve as St. James’s lead pastor in March 2022.

 Minister of Music